alan-turing-institute/Palaeoanalytics/README.md

 The output dataset is a JSON file with data for the lithic objects found in an image.
 The data is hierarchically organised by type of surface object (ventral, dorsal, platform).
-For each surface the metrics form its scars are recorded.
-In [this data output example](output_example.md) you can find the json file resulting of running `PyLithics` on the above images, with comments to better understand the hierarchy and variables.
+For each surface the metrics from its scars are recorded.
+In [this data output example,](output_example.md) you can find the json file that results from running `PyLithics` on the above images, with comments to better understand the hierarchy and variables.

 # 🖌 Drawing style for `PyLithics` <a name="drawing"></a>

-We are working hard in developing methods to cater for all styles of stone tools drawings.
+We are working hard in developing methods to cater to all styles of stone tools drawings.
 However, at the moment `PyLithics` works best with the following styles:

 <img src="figures/drawing_style.png"/>